 From your pipes and appliances to your hair and skin, hard water touches just about everything in your home.
 Since water is involved in most of your daily routine, the effects of hard water are felt everywhere, your wallet included.
-In the short term, the cost seems negligible, but over the course of a year they build up.
+In the short term, the cost of water softening seems negligible, but over the course of a year they build up.
 Multiply that over the water softener’s lifespan, and you are well beyond pocket change.

 Hard Water Affects Your Wallet In Four Main Areas

 By using a water softener, a household can estimate these approximate savings over the course of a year.